The Israel-Hamas War:

 Sinwar was killed in an Israeli airstrike on May 13 in Khan Yunis.
 The announcement of the operation and the release of supporting photos and video are being presented by the IDF as evidence of the broader campaign’s momentum toward the goal of overthrowing Hamas’s governance and military capabilities in Gaza.

-During an IDF and Shin Bet operation beneath the European Hospital in Khan Younis, where Sinwar was eliminated, Israeli forces uncovered documents revealing that Hamas’ military leadership had maintained recent ties with Saeed Izadi, a Quds Force commander eliminated the night before.
+During an IDF and Shin Bet operation beneath the European Hospital in Khan Younis, where Sinwar was eliminated, Israeli forces uncovered documents revealing that Hamas’ military leadership had maintained recent ties with Saeed Izadi, a Quds Force commander who was eliminated the night before.
 The documents detail communications between Sinwar and Izadi, outlining “Plan Tufan 1,” through which Izadi facilitated approximately $21 million worth of weapons transfers to Hamas, as well as preparations for “Tufan 2,” intended to transfer an additional $25 million in arms.

 Operations throughout the Strip continued as new tunnels were discovered and destroyed.
 The military considered the area sufficiently under control to reopen civilian areas as of July 2, 2025, in the Western Negev region.